progdj/learnprogramming/README.md

 - Each licenseholder child has one default alias named `frontend-[CHILDiD]`.
 - Each `domain` and `portal` has one default alias named `[domain|portal].local`.
   - Values for `domain` and `portal` will be used from db!

+### Grunt / NPM

+- If you need to deploy assets (grunt, npm) you should consider using the shortcut `vendor/bin/phing npm && vendor/bin/phing grunt` inside each package!
+ - Non windows users can use amaker tasks for this.

 ## Installation
 ### 1. Install Docker Toolbox